stnolting/neoTRNG/README.md

 ## Simulation

-Since the asynchronous ring-oscillators cannot be rtl-simulated, the neoTRNG module provides a dedicated simulation mode that is enabled by the `SIM_MODE` generic.
-When enabled, the physical entropy sources are replaced by a **pseudo random number generator** implemented as plain LFSRs.
-During synthesis and simulation several asserts will be printed to inform the user that simulation mode is enabled (see below).
+Since the asynchronous ring-oscillators cannot be rtl-simulated (due to the combinatorial loops), the neoTRNG provides a dedicated simulation mode that is enabled by the `SIM_MODE` generic.
+When enabled, an explicit propagation delay is added to the ring-oscillator's inverters (i.e. `after 2 ns`).

-> [!WARNING]
+> [!IMPORTANT]
 > The simulation mode is intended for simulation/debugging only!
-Synthesized setups with enabled simulation mode will **not** generate TRUE random numbers!
+Designs with SIM_MODE enabled cannot be synthesized!

-The [`sim`](https://github.com/stnolting/neoTRNG/sim) folder of this repository provides a simple testbench for the neoTRNG using the default configuration.
-The testbench will output the obtained pseudo-random bytes as decimal values via the simulator console.
-The testbench can be simulated with GHDL by using the provided
+The [`sim`](https://github.com/stnolting/neoTRNG/sim) folder provides a simple testbench for the neoTRNG using the default configuration.
+The testbench will output the obtained random data bytes as decimal values to the simulator console.
+The testbench can be simulated with GHDL by using the provided script:
-script:

 ```
 neoTRNG/sim$ sh ghdl.sh
-../rtl/neoTRNG.vhd:103:3:@0ms:(assertion note): [neoTRNG NOTE] << neoTRNG V3 - A Tiny and Platform-Independent True Random Number Generator >>
+../rtl/neoTRNG.vhd:104:3:@0ms:(assertion note): [neoTRNG] neoTRNG v4 - A Tiny and Platform-Independent True Random Number Generator, https://github.com/stnolting/neoTRNG
-../rtl/neoTRNG.vhd:308:5:@0ms:(assertion warning): [neoTRNG WARNING] Implementing non-physical pseudo-RNG!
-../rtl/neoTRNG.vhd:308:5:@0ms:(assertion warning): [neoTRNG WARNING] Implementing non-physical pseudo-RNG!
-../rtl/neoTRNG.vhd:308:5:@0ms:(assertion warning): [neoTRNG WARNING] Implementing non-physical pseudo-RNG!
-72
-57
-216
-69
-216
-146
-10
-216
-162
-188
-230
-243
-157
-37
-12
-104
-124
-159
-180
+../rtl/neoTRNG.vhd:114:3:@0ms:(assertion warning): [neoTRNG] Simulation-mode enabled!
+4
+127
+226
+0
+71
+254
+32
+4
+127
+226
+0
+71
+254
+32
+4
+127
+226
 ghdl:info: simulation stopped by --stop-time @100us
 ```